 In June 2014, Takata acknowledged that their airbags needed to be recalled because of random explosions with bits acting like flying shrapnel.
 Takata could not identify which vehicle manufacturers and cars needed to be recalled at the time.
-Fast forward to May, 2015 and 33,800,000 vehicles have been recalled and the list of manufacturers have grown: BMW, Chrysler, Ford, General Motors, Acura/Honda, Mazda, Nissan, Subaru and Toyota.
+Fast forward to May 2015 and 33,800,000 vehicles have been recalled and the list of manufacturers has grown: BMW, Chrysler, Ford, General Motors, Acura/Honda, Mazda, Nissan, Subaru, and Toyota.

 Today, June 2, 2015, Takata Executive Vice President of North America Kevin Kennedy went in front of the House Energy and Commerce subcommittee hearing.
 At a House Energy and Commerce subcommittee hearing, Takata Executive Vice President of North America Kevin Kennedy talked about which airbags will be phased out and how long it will take to replace all the airbags.

 Which Acura and Honda cars recalled because of Takata airbags?

 How do you know whether your vehicle airbag needs to be replaced?
 Six fatalities and more than 100 injuries have been linked to the Takata airbag disaster.

 Honda has listened to NHTSA and made an official recall, 14V-700, of the Hondas that are in the immediate risk areas that have consistently hot, humid conditions over extended periods of time.
 You will need to check your Acura, or Honda, Vin code but these are the affected models:

 Honda Accord (4-cylinder) All 2001-2007 model year

 Honda Accord (V6) All 2001-2002 model year